 • Seeking to rely on your position as a solicitor as a means of exerting power over the opposing party, for example by discouraging them from taking legal advice.

 Impact for lawyers and parties signing NDAs

 The warning notice can and will be taken into account by the SRA when making decisions on whether to take disciplinary action against a solicitor who is alleged to have misused an NDA or other relevant confidentiality clauses.

 It is important to be aware of the changes in the updated warning notice, particularly when dealing with clients (or opposition) who are keen to use inappropriately aggressive or oppressive tactics, such as the setting of artificial time limits for signing up to an NDA.
 The setting of deadlines for settlement agreements in particular needs careful thought, and it is important to bear in mind that your professional obligations override your duty to act in the best interests of the client.
 Care needs to be taken by all those in the legal profession, including those working as in-house lawyers, when drafting and negotiating NDAs in cases which involve allegations such as harassment, discrimination, whistleblowing or other such misconduct.

-If you have any questions regarding the issues discussed in this news alert, please contact Partner and General Counsel Beth Hale and Associate Naomi Latham, both of whom specialise in employment and partnership law for senior executives, multinational employers, partnerships and partners.
+If you have any questions regarding the issues discussed in this news alert, please contact Partner and General Counsel Beth Hale, who specialises in employment and partnership law for senior executives, multinational employers, partnerships and partners.